FSMaxB/segcirc/README.md

 This is a watchface for the pebble smartwatch inspired by the studioclock watchface.

 The Watchface is located in the `segcirc` subdirectory.
 To compile and install it you need the Pebble SDK, follow the instructions by pebble.
+(SDK version 2.9 is required since segcirc uses the inverter layer which has been removed in SDK version 3).

 The subdirectory `love2d-prototype` contains a prototype written in Lua with the LÖVE (Love 2D) game framework.
 To run it you need the LÖVE gameframework ( http://love2d.org ), then run it with `love main.lua`.